cryogenicminer/gantt-chart/README.md

 -Dragable Divs is going to neded to be a custom webcomponent by cry A ganntchart element, with sub ganntchart gannt-bar class effects.s

 -On second thought, I think we should use a textbases systyem for future proorfing, and better readibility.

+-convert to ems? maybe this will help standardize it for 5k imac user etc.
 ```